 Anxiety is actually a normal response commonly known as the ‘fight or flight’ reaction, however, where it becomes problematic is when it’s constant and when it should not apply to normal circumstances or for illogical reasons.
 At this point, it becomes an anxiety disorder.

 There are several stressors which can trigger anxiety and its symptoms such as:

 - Work stress – feeling overwhelmed or overworked

 - Relationship stress – Unhappy at home or in your marriage

-- Stress of being a parent
+- The stress of being a parent

 - Stress from feeling trapped or unfulfilled